Crags Computing Curriculum

-There are three main strands of the new Computing curriculum: information technology, digital literacy and computer science.
+There are three main strands of the Computing curriculum: information technology, digital literacy and computer science.

-We also include the regular teaching of e-safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.
+We also include the regular teaching of online safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.

 The national curriculum for computing aims to ensure that all pupils: